Frequently Asked Questions

 Full-time students can complete any of our master's degree programs in two years.
 While the counselor education program is 48 hours for school counseling and 60 hours for clinical mental health counseling and will require 2 full years, the other master's programs potentially may be completed in 15 to 18 months depending on course sequences.

 Students have a maximum of 6 years to complete their degree program.
 The majority of part-time master's degree students complete their degrees in three years.
 Further information is available from the Office of Graduate Studies, including a four-year projection for the schedule of courses.
 The DPT and EdD programs are 3-year, full-time cohort programs.
 The PAM program is a 27-month cohort program.

 The most common time for graduate classes during the fall and spring semester is one night a week, 4:30-7 p.m. or 7-9:30 p.m.

 In addition, alternative schedules in the fall and spring semesters include a limited number of courses which meet over a series of weekends (Friday night/Saturday).
-In the summer, Lynchburg College offers a series of 3 and 6-week classes.
-3-week classes typically meet 2.5-3.0 hours per day either in the mornings or in the late afternoons.
-6-week classes typically meet twice a week in the late afternoons or early evenings.
+In the summer, Lynchburg College offers a series of three- and six-week classes.
+Three-week classes typically meet 2.5-3.0 hours per day either in the mornings or in the late afternoons.
+Six-week classes typically meet twice a week in the late afternoons or early evenings.
 The DPT schedule reflects full-time (daily) attendance.
+The DPT and PAM schedules reflect full-time (daily) attendance.

 Please contact email@example.com or call the Office of Graduate Studies at 434.544.8383.
-Anne Pingstock will either be able to answer your question or will connect you with an individual who can provide the necessary information.
+Christine Priller, Administrative Assistant, will either be able to answer your question or will connect you with an individual who can provide necessary information.